-CARB shares responsibility with South Coast and other local air districts to develop and implement measures to attain federal air quality standards statewide.
-The measures that CARB will implement are contained in CARB's Draft 2022 State SIP Strategy.6 The Draft 2022 State SIP Strategy lists potential new SIP measures and quantifies proposed SIP commitments for the South Coast based on the measures identified and quantified to date.
-Adoption of the 2022 State SIP Strategy by the CARB Board would create a commitment for new emission reductions by the attainment deadlines for each region.
-The commitment consists of two components:
+CARB shares responsibility with South Coast and other local air districts to develop and implement measures to attainment federal air quality standards-statewide.
+The measures that CARB will implement are contained in.
+CARB's Draft 2022 measures to meet NAAQS are in the State Implementation Plan (SIP Strategy.
+The Draft).
+SIPs contain enforceable commitments to achieve the level of emissions necessary to meet federal air quality standards,.
+The CARB's Proposed 2022 State SIP Strategy lists potential proposed new SIP measures and quantifies proposed potential emissions reduction SIP commitments for the South Coast based on the measures identified and quantified to date.
+Adoption of the Proposed 2022 State SIP Strategy and the measure schedule by the CARB Board would create a commitment for new will form the basis of the commitments for emission reductions by the attainment deadlines for each region.
+That will be proposed for CARB Board consideration alongside the respective nonattainment area's SIP.
+The commitment consists commitments will consist of two components:

-- A commitment to bring an item to the Board for defined new measures or take other specified actions within CARB's authority; and - A commitment to achieve aggregate emission reductions by specific dates.
+- 1. A commitment to bring an item to the CARB Board for defined new measures or take other specified actions within CARB's authority; and - 2.
+A commitment to achieve aggregate emission reductions by specific dates.